We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 B vitamins are vital for releasing energy in the body as they aid the metabolism of carbohydrates, fats, and proteins.

-Although being deficient in one or several B vitamins can affect how well a person can exercise, there is little evidence to suggest that unnecessarily taking supplements will improve performance.
+Although being deficient in one or several B vitamins can affect how well a person can exercise, there is

 As a result, it is best to see a doctor to undergo testing before choosing to take a B vitamin supplement.